RedHatWorkshops/openshiftv3-ops-workshop/adding_an_ldap_provider.md

 # Adding an LDAP Provider

-**WORK IN PROGRESS**

 In this lab you will learn how to use an LDAP server as an authentication provider in OpenShift.

 **NOTE:** If you do not have access to an LDAP server you can look at [Apendix A.](#apendix-a---ipa-on-openshift) This shows you how to deploy an LDAP server inside of OpenShift for testing.

 ## Step 1

+OpenShift takes a "hands off" approach to user authentication.
+That is, it "offloads" the authentication part to an "external" provider.

 Take a note of the users
 ```